drobilla/linenoise/README.md

 * `CUB` (CUrsor Backward): `ESC [ n D`
   * Move the cursor backward `n` characters.

-Basic functionality requires only these three, but others may be used conditionally.
+Basic functionality requires only these, but others may be used conditionally.
 If getting the terminal width via the `TIOCGWINSZ` ioctl fails, it will be requested from the terminal:

 * `DSR` (Device Status Report): `ESC [ 6 n`
   * Report the current cursor row `n` and column `m` as `ESC [ n ; m R`.

+If that method fails as well, the terminal is assumed to be 80 columns wide.
-If multi-line mode is enabled, the cursor may move vertically:
+If multi-line mode is enabled, the cursor may be moved vertically:

 * `CUU` (Cursor Up): `ESC [ n A`
   * Move the cursor up `n` lines.
 * `CUD` (Cursor Down): Sequence: `ESC [ n B`
   * Move the cursor down `n` lines.

-If comlinClearScreen() is called, the terminal is asked to return the cursor to home and erase the display:
+If the screen is cleared, the terminal is asked to return the cursor to home and erase the display:

 * `CUP` (Cursor position): `ESC [ H`
   * Move the cursor to upper left corner.